 Divided Heart by Angelica Aimes is a typical bodice ripper like the many that glutted the market in the 70s and early 80s.
 The heroine goes through so many horrific tragedies–attempted rape, starvation, war, death of loved ones, betrayal, disease, imprisonment, beatings, and whippings–that would make the average woman end up looking like a “faces-of-meth” poster.

-However, no matter how battered and bruised, how emaciated, how lice-infested her hair, how filthy, and unwashed she is, there’s always a man who desires her, for she is the most beautiful woman in the world: Augusta Raleigh, she of the emerald eyes and raven curls.
+However, no matter how battered and bruised, how emaciated, how lice-infested her hair, how filthy and unwashed she is, there’s always a man who desires her, for she is the most beautiful woman in the world.
+She is Augusta Raleigh with emerald eyes and raven curls.

-On July 4, 1774, Augusta seals her fate when she meets Captain David Glenville of the British army.
-The story starts out promisingly, as it’s lust at first sight for the Redcoat officer and the Patriot girl.
+Augusta seals her fate on July 4, 1774, when she meets Captain David Glenville of the British army.
+The story starts promisingly, as it’s lust at first sight for the Redcoat officer and the Patriot girl.
 Then a harsh reality hits: the writing is terrible!
 Phrases are redundantly repeated, followed by contradictory thoughts in the same sentence.
 Sometimes conversations are summarized, other times, there’s nothing but dialogue, and you can’t tell what’s going on as scenes blend into one another.

 David is an unapologetic man-slut horndog.
 He courts Augusta but intends to love her and leave her.
 His first time with Augusta goes something like this:

 David: Hey, baby… I just saved you from being raped.
 How’s about a little thank you?

 Then she visits him at headquarters and finds him entertaining a woman in bed.
 Naturally, Augusta leaves in anger.
 Then just paragraphs later, he’s seducing her!
 David’s a wonderful cad, but the couple is separated for a significant portion of this short 346-paged novel–as often occurs in these books.